 You will find the "Add Track" button to the right of the track length.
 Use this button to add a track to your current Playlist.
 As soon as you’ve clicked the add track button, you will see the track in the Playlist, on the right.

 Use the search bar to find specific Tracks.
 You can add keywords from the track title, artist or album.
-The search will examine at all fields simultaneously as you type.
+The search will examine all fields simultaneously as you type.

 Refine the search of your music library by clicking the “Filter” button found at the right hand edge of the search bar.